mr-ema/react-ts-template/README.md

 npm run build
 ```

-- You can runned with a custom server or use VsCode Live Server extension
+- You can runned with your custom server or use VsCode Live Server extension